ycycycycyc/personalwebsite/cv.md

 ---

-## Profile
+## Overview
-I am a data scientist with a background in biostatistics and clinical trials, working at the intersection of health, data, and AI.
-My work focuses on translating complex data into practical insights for research and decision-making.
+I am a data scientist with a background in biostatistics and large-scale clinical trials.
+My work sits at the intersection of health, data, and AI, with a focus on translating complex data into clear, actionable insights for research and decision-making.

 ---

-## Experience
+## Professional Experience

-**University of Maryland**
+### University of Maryland
-*Biostatistician / Data Scientist*
+**Biostatistician / Data Scientist**

-- Worked on large-scale maternal–infant clinical trials
+- Conducted statistical analyses for large maternal–infant randomized controlled trials
-- Led statistical analyses and data pipelines
+- Built and maintained data pipelines for clinical and real-world datasets
-- Collaborated with multidisciplinary clinical and research teams
+- Collaborated with clinicians, epidemiologists, and data scientists on study design and analysis
+- Contributed to protocol development, statistical analysis plans, and publications

 ---

+## Research & Analytical Focus
+- Clinical trial design and analysis
+- Maternal and child health
+- Real-world data and observational studies
+- AI-assisted research workflows
+- Digital health and emerging data sources

+---

-## Skills
+## Technical Skills
 - **Programming**: R, Python, SQL
+- **Statistics**: regression models, survival analysis, causal inference
-- **Methods**: Statistical modeling, trial design, real-world data analysis
+- **Data**: data cleaning, validation, reproducible analysis pipelines
-- **Interests**: AI-assisted research, digital health, applied machine learning

 ---

+## Education
+**M.S. in Biostatistics**
+Johns Hopkins University, Bloomberg School of Public Health